Central Station - Copenhagen

 are sold yearly.

-When inaugurated in 1911 - there were 36 trains departed from the Grand Central - and up to date - more than 1450 different trains leave the station daily.
-On an average day almost 110,000 commuters and visitors are visiting the property of the station - and everyday between 2000 -3500 bicycles are parked alongside the station area.
+When inaugurated in 1911 - there were 36 trains departing from the new Grand Central - and up to date - more than 1470 different trains leave the station daily.
+On an average day almost 110,000 commuters and visitors are utilizing the property of the station facilities.
+And everyday between 3000-3500 bicycles are parked alongside the station area.
 Every month 310,000 train tickets are sold - which makes it a total of almost 3.8 million tickets a year.
-The entire staff - including the working force operating the trains at Copenhagen’s Grand Central Station -amounts 1800-2000 employees.
+The entire staff - including the working force operating the trains at Copenhagen’s Grand Central Station - amounts 1800-2000 employees.
+The Central Station is the international intersection for all Scandinavian trains - and also for all domistic connections to all parts of Denmark.

 "Under The Clock"

-The Central Station is located beside Tivoli - The Liberty Memorial and near the Town Hall Square - and there are lock up luggage boxes with individual locker facilities.
-The Price for 24 hours is approx. DKK 40-60 - depending if you use a luggage box or storage your luggage at the left luggage section.
+The Central Station is located beside Tivoli - The Liberty Memorial - and near the Town Hall Square.
+There are lock up luggage boxes with individual locker facilities.
+The Price for 24 hours is approx. DKK 50-70 - depending if you use a luggage box - or storage your luggage at the left luggage section.

 Grand Central Station - Copenhagen